 - Provide support and guidance that empowers the Franciscan Renewal Center to stay true to its mission, its values, and the broader mission of the Province.

 - Ensure the Franciscan Renewal Center’s financial stability by providing financial oversight, inputting into the strategy, and assisting with the execution of fund-raising and endowment growth.

 - Engendering interest from the community to actively participate in, and add greater value to, the Franciscan Renewal Center by becoming Board and Board committee members.

-Steve Lyons (Chair of Sustainability)
+Steve Lyons (Chair, Board of Directors)

 Steve was born and raised in Brooklyn, New York and educated by the Dominican Sisters and Xaverian Brothers.
 He has a Bachelor of Engineering from the SUNY Maritime College at For Schuyler (Class of 1970) and later studied business at Eastern Michigan University.

 After graduation, Steve served on active duty in the US Merchant Marine and was an Officer in the US Navy Reserve.
 He joined Ford Motor Company in 1972 and a design engineer, and retired after 34 years of service as President of the Ford Division and Group Vice-President for Marketing, Sales and Service.
 After retirement he continues to be very active in the automotive business and has worked as a consultant to Goldman, Sachs as well as building a Ford Dealership in Surprise, Arizona (sold his interest to his partner in 2012).

 Steve and his family have lived in many cities across the US, as well as Madrid, Spain.
 He and his wife Donna are now settled in North Scottsdale.
 They share three children and four grandchildren and both enjoy traveling and golf.